brunobord/elevator-rpg/elevator-rpg-en.md

 Your Character **may have no name!**

+Take note of these details on one side of a piece of paper.
+On the other side, you'll write down our "little secret".

+### Mandatory Trait

+You must think about a Secret.
+It can be anything: something you can't tell anyone, a physical disability, a secret identity, a crime, a secret love, a plan you can't tell to anyone, etc.

 ## License

 This game is published under the terms of the [CC-BY-SA License][CC-BY-SA License].